Open Bible Data Home About News OET Key

 OET (OET-RV) Then holding the five buns and two fish, he looking up to the sky and blessed God, and then broke up the buns and gave pieces to his apprentices so they could do likewise to the people, and he also divided up the two fish,![]()

-OET-LVAnd having_taken the five loaves and the two fishes, having_looked_up to the sky, he_blessed and broke_up the loaves, and was_giving to_the apprentices/followers of_him in_order_that they_may_be_setting_before to_them, and he_divided the two fishes to_all.
+OET-LV And having_taken the five loaves and the two fishes, having_looked_up to the sky, he_blessed and broke_up the loaves, and was_giving to_the apprentices/followers of_him in_order_that they_may_be_setting_before to_them, and he_divided the two fishes to_all.

-SR-GNTΚαὶ λαβὼν τοὺς πέντε ἄρτους καὶ τοὺς δύο ἰχθύας, ἀναβλέψας εἰς τὸν οὐρανὸν, εὐλόγησεν καὶ κατέκλασεν τοὺς ἄρτους, καὶ ἐδίδου τοῖς μαθηταῖς αὐτοῦ, ἵνα παρατιθῶσιν αὐτοῖς, καὶ τοὺς δύο ἰχθύας ἐμέρισεν πᾶσιν.
+SR-GNT Καὶ λαβὼν τοὺς πέντε ἄρτους καὶ τοὺς δύο ἰχθύας, ἀναβλέψας εἰς τὸν οὐρανὸν, εὐλόγησεν καὶ κατέκλασεν τοὺς ἄρτους, καὶ ἐδίδου τοῖς μαθηταῖς αὐτοῦ, ἵνα παρατιθῶσιν αὐτοῖς, καὶ τοὺς δύο ἰχθύας ἐμέρισεν πᾶσιν. ‡

 (Kai labōn tous pente artous kai tous duo iⱪthuas, anablepsas eis ton ouranon, eulogaʸsen kai kateklasen tous artous, kai edidou tois mathaʸtais autou, hina paratithōsin autois, kai tous duo iⱪthuas emerisen pasin.)

-Key: yellow:verbs, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

-ULT And having taken the five loaves and the two fish, having looked up to heaven, he blessed and broke the loaves into pieces and was giving them to his disciples so that they might set them before them, and he divided the two fish among them all.
+ULT And having taken the five loaves and the two fish, having looked up to heaven, he blessed and broke the loaves into pieces and was giving them to his disciples so that they might set them before them, and he divided the two fish among all.

-BSB § Taking the five loaves and the two fish and looking up to heaven, Jesus spoke a blessing and broke the loaves.
-Then He gave them to His disciples to set before the people.
+BSB Taking the five loaves and the two fish [and] looking up to heaven, [Jesus] spoke a blessing and broke the loaves.
+Then He gave [them] to His disciples to set before [the people].
 And He divided the two fish among them all.

 BLB And having taken the five loaves and the two fish, having looked up to heaven, He blessed and broke the loaves, and He kept giving them to His disciples, that they might set before them.
 And He divided the two fish among all.